epsilon537/boxlambda/docs/test-build-dfx.md

 ### The DFX Test on FPGA

-Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT formatted SD card.
+Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT-formatted SD card.

 Connect a terminal emulator to Arty's USB serial port.
 I suggest using a terminal emulator that supports Ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.